 All students participating in clinical/practicum experiences must meet health and safety requirements.
 Documentation must begin six (6) months prior to the practicum/clinical course and always meet requirements.
-See Appendix I for all required items.
-Students will not be able to begin any practicum experience until all requirements and documentation have been submitted to EXXAT and verified by the Clinical Coordinator (clinicals@franklin.edu).
+See Appendix for all required items.
+Students cannot start any practicum experience until all requirements and documentation have been submitted to EXXAT and verified by the Clinical Coordinator (clinicals@franklin.edu).